 Failure to Follow CDA Claims Filing Requirements Will Get Appeal Dismissed

-If the Contracting Officer issues a final decision denying your contract claim against the government, you have rights to appeal the decision to the Civilian Board of Contract Appeals (CBCA).
-However, there are specific procedural rules and activity that a prime contractor must follow to preserve its rights to appeal to the Board.
+If the Contracting Officer issues a final decision denying your contract claim against the government, you have rights to appeal the decision to the US Civilian Board of Contract Appeals (CBCA).
+However, there are specific rules of procedure and activity that a prime contractor must follow to preserve its rights to appeal to the Board.

 Filing a Contract Disputes Act Appeal to the Civilian Board of Contract Appeals